cloudant-labs/emilio/README.md

     * 112 indentation increases by more than one or two levels
     * 120 indentation does not match for tokens
     * 121 indentation does not increase for clauses
+    * 122 indentation does not increase for clause bodies
-    * 122 'when' token is not indented two levels
+    * 123 'when' token is not indented two levels
-    * 123 indentation does not increase two levels after trailing operator
+    * 124 indentation does not increase two levels after trailing operator
-    * 124 indentation does not increase two levels with prefixed operator
+    * 125 indentation does not increase two levels with prefixed operator
     * 130 exports not indented correctly

 * 2XX White Space Checks